JayaWinata/JayaWinata/README.md

 ###

 <p align="left">My name is Jaya Winata and I'm a Data & Machine Learning Enthusiast, from Indonesia.
-I have a strong foundation in data mining, programming, and machine learning.
+I have a strong foundation in data mining, programming, machine learning (including deep Learning and LLM).
 I am actively expanding my knowledge through online courses, independent learning and personal projects.
-I am eager to leverage my skills in AI, Data Analysis, Python, and Machine Learning to contribute to a team where I can learn from experienced professionals and apply my passion for data science in real-world scenarios.</p>
+I am eager to leverage my skills in Data, and Machine Learning to contribute to a team where I can learn from experienced professionals and apply my passion for data and machine learning in real-world scenarios.</p>

 ###